Visit Wilderness

 Lincoln County Conservation, Recreation, and Development Act of 2004 - Public law 108-424 (11/30/2004) To establish wilderness areas, promote conservation, improve public land, and provide for the high quality development in Lincoln County, Nevada, and for other purposes.

-For more information (To download or see all affected Wilderness areas) visit our law library for 108-424 or special provisions for 108-424 or legislative history for 108-424 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 108-424 or special provisions for 108-424 or legislative history for 108-424 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.